np-codey/ArmorAffectsMovement/README.md

 ## Formula

-The current formula should be:
+The current formula as follows, the player speed is modified as a float percentage (e.g. 75% of walk speed = 0.75)

 ```
 totalWeight is the total weight of the player's equipped armor in kilograms.

-overallEffect: 1 to 3 (1 strong, 3 weak)
+overallEffect: 1 to 3 (1 strong, 3 weak).
+Default: 1.4
-strengthEffect: 200 to 700 (200 strong, 700 weak)
+strengthEffect: 1000 to 10000 (1000 strong, 10000 weak).
+Default: 6000

 weightModifier = (100f - (totalWeight / overallEffect)) / 100f
-strengthModifier = Strength / strengthEffect
+strengthModifier = (Strength * Strength / 5) / strengthEffect
 strengthBonus = weightModifier * strengthModifier
 modifier = Mathf.Clamp(weightModifier + strengthBonus, 0f, 1f)
 ```